Olibabba/Movies_ETL_Pipeline/README.md

 Created an automated pipeline that takes in new data, performs transformations, and loads the data into Postgres.

-The data is composed of information about movies collected from a wikipedia web scrape, and a couple kaggle data sets.
+The data is composed of information about movies collected from a wikipedia web scrape, and a couple kaggle of data sets.